richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Query Hints and Plan Directives
-…allow you to manually influence the optimizer when automatic choices don’t yield optimal performance
+...allow you to manually influence the optimizer when automatic choices DON'T yield optimal performance

 - **FORCE ORDER**: enforce the join order defined in your query when the optimizer’s reordering causes poor performance
 - **JOIN HINTS (LOOP, HASH, MERGE)**: specify a particular join algorithm for a query when you know one operator outperforms another for your data shape